Personality Dell'Arte

 For further information about the content of the workshop you can contact

-Zsófi Kigyóssy at zsofi.counselling@gmail.com
+Zsófi Kigyóssy and Giovanni Fusetti at

 (5)